Beak: Nares

 while those over a woodpecker's nares help to keep wood particles from clogging its nasal passages.

-Species in the bird order Procellariformes have nostrils enclosed in double tubes which sit atop or along the sides of the upper mandible.
+Species in the bird order Procellariiformes have nostrils enclosed in double tubes which sit atop or along the sides of the upper mandible.
 These species, which include the albatrosses, petrels, diving petrels, storm petrels, fulmars and shearwaters, are widely known as "tubenoses".

 A number of species, including the falcons, have a small bony tubercule which projects from their nares.
 The function of the tubercule is unknown.
 Some scientists suggest it acts as a baffle, slowing down or diffusing airflow into the nares (thus allowing the bird to continue breathing without damaging its respiratory system) during high-speed dives, but this theory has not been proved experimentally.
 Not all species which fly at high speeds have these tubercules, while some species which fly at low speeds have them.

 Operculum

 The rock dove's operculum is a mass at the base of the bill.

 The nares of some birds are covered by an operculum (plural opercula), a membraneous, horny or cartilaginous flap.

 In diving birds, the operculum keeps water out of the nasal cavity; when the birds dive, the impact force of the water closes the operculum.

 Some species which feed on flowers have opercula to help to keep pollen from clogging their nasal passages, while the opercula of the two species of Attagis seedsnipe help to keep dust out.

 The nares of nestling tawny frogmouths are covered with large dome-shaped opercula, which help to reduce the rapid evaporation of water vapor, and may also help to increase condensation within the nostrils themselves—both critical functions, since the nestlings get fluids only from the food their parents bring them.
 The opercula shrink as the birds age, disappearing completely by the time they reach adulthood.

 In pigeons, the operculum has evolved into a soft swollen mass that sits at the base of the bill, above the nares; though it is sometimes referred to as the cere, this is a different structure.
 Tapaculos are the only birds known to have the ability to move their opercula.